 But like many popular beliefs, I think this one is full of holes that are easy to see.
 In recent years, we have been embracing not only our age—but also the endless possibilities for personal fulfillment that comes with our having the time, money and other resources to enjoy life to the max.
 The recognition that our silver years are the start of a new and exciting phase of life—and not an ending by any means—is increasingly being reflected in the opportunities for senior living.
 With the aim of offering surroundings that are life-affirming, senior living arrangements have blossomed.

-I’ve also noticed that in recent years, there have been advances in how senior living centers are enriching those who choose them.
+I’ve also noticed that in recent years, there have been advances in how senior living communities are enriching those who choose them.
 Rather than restricting our options in life—from meals to social life to entertainment—21st-century senior living provides us with many choices.
 And as for the popular perception some of us have that senior living is confined or constricted?
 Nonsense.
 I happily agree with Senior Housing News: “Senior housing communities aren’t just places older adults go to receive ‘care’ as they age or to simply ‘retire.’”

 When I founded the Silver Disobedience® movement in 2017, it soon became clear to me that many of us are embracing our senior years with great enthusiasm—so much so, that we are bound to reject any living arrangement that curtails our ability to derive pleasure from what could be the greatest years of our lives.
 (Nor would those of us taking care of our elderly parents want anything different for our mother and fathers.)
 I am constantly mindful of this attitude that we share when I ponder the various living arrangements that are available to seniors.